 Trendline Break

-Since the line is point of support or resistance then we expect the market to move towards the opposite direction.
-When this happens traders will close the orders that they had bought or sold.
-This is referred to as taking profit.
+Since the line is where the price finds support or resistance, we think the market will go in the opposite direction.
+When this happens, traders will close the orders they had previously bought or sold.
+This is what we call taking profit.

 Up trend Reversal